Foods That Fight Cancer™

 The Cancer Research

-One serving of cranberries provides at least 10 percent of the recommended daily amount of vitamin C and fiber.
+One serving of cranberries provides at least 10 percent of the recommended daily amount of fiber.
 Dietary fiber can act in several ways to lower cancer risk, including helping with weight control.
-(Excess body fat increases the risk of seven different cancers, and dietary fiber can increase the feeling of fullness.)
+(Excess body fat increases the risk of 12 cancer types, and dietary fiber can increase the feeling of fullness.)

 Open Areas of Investigation: Laboratory Research